 Babies are born 45-48 days after mating and are looked after by their mothers.
-Kittens are weaned around 10 weeks when they develop a complete set of teeth.
+Kittens are weaned at around 10 weeks when they develop a complete set of teeth.
 Some stay with their mothers over winter.
-Between 20 and 50 per cent of red squirrel kittens survive to adulthood.
+Only 20- 50% of red squirrel kittens survive to adulthood.

 Red squirrel conservation – how we're helping

 We are working with partners in projects across Britain to develop long-term conservation strategies that deter greys and encourage reds.